Where to sleep in a vineyard

 Greystone Purepod, North Canterbury

-Blackhouse Wines has a private guest house where bed and breakfast guests are welcome to wander through the 10-acre property and at Dunnolly Estate a north-facing luxury vineyard cottage overlooks the Waipara Valley giving guests breathtaking views.
+Blackhouse Wines has a private guest house where bed and breakfast guests are welcome to wander through the 10-acre property, and located amongst the rolling downs of Waipara is the House of Ball, a boutique winery, vineyard and olive grove.

 Waipara River Estate also provides vine stays at their family-owned, boutique vineyard and farm in the heart of the Waipara Valley.
 Annie’s Loft and Studio is luxury bed and breakfast accommodation with views across this historic vineyard where vines include the first planted in the valley by pioneer John McCaskey in the early 1980s.